Rainbow Eucalyptus: An Unusual Tree With a Multicoloured Trunk

 Rainbow eucalyptus trees can be an impressive landscaping element.
 The potential height and spread of a mature tree needs to be kept in mind if someone wants to grow one, however.
 The trees grow best in full sunlight and moist soil.
 They require a lot of water as well as warmth.
 If they're used as an ornamental tree, they should be planted in an area where their trunks will remain visible and where there is plenty of room for them to spread up and out as they grow.

 Rainbow eucalyptus is sold as a young tree in a pot or as seeds.
 The seeds are tiny and may be difficult to handle.
 In some places rainbow eucalyptus grows in botanical gardens, enabling people to admire the plant without growing their own tree.

-There are some drawbacks to growing rainbow eucalyptus.
-The trees require a lot of water.
+There are some drawbacks to growing the trees.
 They can be messy because they frequently shed strips from their bark.
 They can also reach a large size and take up a lot of space.
-Furthermore, it's hard to predict how colourful a particular tree will become as it matures.
-For many lovers of rainbow eucalyptus, however, these disadvantages are no problem.
-For them, the potential beauty of the tree makes growing one very worthwhile.
+Their widespread roots may damage buildings and roads.